rmmbear/tweet-archiver/readme.md

+## As of June 1st 2020, as a result of twitter's layout change, this project is abandoned
+While I think it would be possible to work around twitter's incomprehensible machine-generated `div` soup, I'm not willing to invest the time necessary to research this.
+If you find anything useful here, feel free to use it as you see fit.

+##
 This is a proof of concept for a twitter profile archiver.
 It downloads all publicly available tweets from a profile and saves them to sqlite database.

 ## Dependencies: